AqwamCreates/DataPredict/docs/BasicTutorials/UsingRegularizers.md

 # Getting Started

-In order to show how regularization works, we need to introduce a single dataset
+In order to show how regularization works, we need to introduce a single dataset.

 ```lua